lily-x/PAWS-public/README.md

 - `./preprocess/` - R code for processing raw data
 - `./preprocess_consolidate/` - Python code for consolidating output from preprocessing
 - `./iware/` - Python code for ML risk prediction
-- `./predict/` Python code for patrol planning
+- `./planning/` - Python code for patrol planning.
+(Note that this also includes older versions of prediction code.)
+- `./field_tests/` - Python code for selecting field test areas and visualizing park geography and risk maps

 These directories must be made:
 - `./inputs/` - raw data: CSV file of patrol observations and shapefiles of geographic features